Identifying your collections

 Manufacturers used a variety of coding systems, but unfortunately not all companies adopted edge printing identification.
 Kodak used a series of standardized symbols for both 16mm and 35mm film while Fuji used a four character code (e.g., JM48 would be January-March 1948 to detail the approximate month and year of manufacture.

-Learn more about edge coding of Kodak films via A Guide to Identifying Year of Manufacture for Kodak Motion Picture Films; for DuPont edge coding, visit Appendix A: Film Edge Code Chart of The Film Preservation Guide; and for information about Fuji, Agfa, and other film manufacturers, visit Film Stock Date Codes.
+Learn more about edge coding of Kodak films via A Guide to Identifying Year of Manufacture for Kodak Motion Picture Films.
+For DuPont edge coding, visit Appendix A: Film Edge Code Chart of The Film Preservation Guide.
+For more information on identifying film coding, see Section 3.3 Film Handling and Inspection of The Film Preservation Guide.”

 Nitrate motion picture film was manufactured from the introduction of motion picture film in the 1890's until the early 1950's.
 Most 35mm film stock during that time period is nitrate film; however, nitrate film bases were never used by American manufacturers for 16mm or 8mm motion picture film.
 After 1920, many manufacturers, including Kodak, labeled nitrate stocks with "NITRATE" stamped along the edge.